 At this time, we are not buying print materials because the staff who receive and process new purchases are still working remotely under the university's phased reopening plan.
 However, you may place a purchase request for any title, and if it is available in electronic form, we will purchase it.
 If it is available only in print, we will hold your request and order it when print purchases resume; you will be notified by email when your requested material is available.
 Until then, please contact a subject specialist librarian for help identifying other relevant resources.

 We are encouraging faculty to identify course materials as early as possible so that we time to identify and secure e-versions.
-For a head start on Fall 2020 course reserves, request a Canvas early course site.
-This site will allow you to use the course reserves module to place reserve requests for e-books, scans, and streaming audio or video.
-Once Canvas is fully available for Fall 2020, library staff will help you transfer the items in your early course site to the actual Canvas course site for Fall 2020.
+Use the course reserves module in Canvas to place reserve requests for e-books, scans, and streaming audio or video.
 Follow our step-by-step instructions on using the course reserves module in Canvas or email questions to email@example.com.
 Please note: To ensure that students on- and off-campus will have access to the same course materials, fall 2020 course reserves will be limited to materials available online.
 There will be no physical reserves in the libraries this fall.